-Visitors to Olympic National Park must pay $20.00 for an Olympic National Park Entrance Pass that is valid for one week from purchase.
-Why not get the most of those $15?
+Visitors to Olympic National Park must pay an Olympic National Park Entrance fee that is valid for one week from purchase.
 Here is a suggested itinerary for those seeking priceless moments in some of the most beautiful untouched nature on the earth.

 This is not just my opinion.
 Other big fans of Olympic National Park were President Franklin D. Roosevelt, who fought to protect the forests from the interests of railroad and timber barons, founding Olympic National Park in 1938, and UNESCO, who designated the park a “World Heritage Site” in 1981.

 Stop at the Olympic National Park Visitors Center

 Enjoy the view, purchase your pass, rent a bear can for your food, pick up your copy of The Bugler, chat with Ranger about the week's plan - they may have updated information about any road or trails closures as well as interesting Ranger Programs.